 These expenses qualify as long as you have proof of payment and get the right paperwork from contractors.
 Avoid doing any business in cash no matter how cheap your contractors are.

-The paper trail will come in handy in the event of an IRS audit.
+The paper trail will come in handy in the event of an Internal Revenue Service (IRS) audit.
 Good record keeping sets businesses with big tax breaks apart from those with big tax fines.

-When the tax man comes knocking, he’ll want all your deductions back plus interest for the years in question.
+When the tax man comes knocking, he will want all your deductions back plus interest for the years in question.
 Keep good records to prevent this from happening.
+So make sure to save all of your paper receipts and electronic payment records just in case.

 Other industrial building needs includes remodeling or renovations.
-You don’t simply slap a coat of paint on a warehouse wall to make improvements like you could in an office building.
+You don’t simply slap a coat of paint on a warehouse wall to make improvements like you could in an office building or store.

 Industrial building improvements are commonly remodels.
 Make sure you cross reference each expense of the remodel with the current tax code.